-Cossacks uses six different resources (food, wood, gold, iron, coal and stone) which are collected throughout the game world from various sources by your peasants.
 Having a stockpile of your resources is particularly important in Cossacks: European Wars since there are penalties for not carefully managing them.
 Running out of food for example will cause a famine in your civilisation with dire results as your units die from starvation with a lack of coal and iron preventing your ranged units from firing their weapons and running out of gold will cause a mutiny of your military forces and leave your vulnerable to civil war or enemy attack.

 Review Platform: PC